 Baby Kale, White Bean, and Tuna Salad with Lemon

-Baby Kale, White Bean, and Tuna Salad with Lemon is a tasty combination of healthy ingredients, and I think this is a perfect lunch salad.
-Check out Lunches to get more ideas for lunch!
+Baby Kale, White Bean, and Tuna Salad with Lemon is a tasty combination of healthy ingredients, and I think this is a perfect salad idea for lunch Check out Salad Recipes to get more ideas for healthy salads like this one!

 Then earlier this year I got infatuated with Earthbound Farm Ready-to-use Organic Mixed Baby Kales, and this Baby Kale, White Bean, and Tuna Salad with Lemon turned out to be a perfect marriage of two of my favorite products.
 This new salad combination was inspired by my previous favorite white bean and tuna salad but this time baby kale is adding a touch of greens flavor instead of parsley.
 If you like kale, white beans, tuna packed in olive oil, and lemon, this nutritious salad needs to go on your “must-try” list!